iterative/mlem.ai/content/docs/command-reference/clone.md

 - `--rev <commitish>` - Repo revision to use [default: (none)]
 - `--tp <path>`, `--target-project <path>` - Project to save target to [default:
   (none)]
-- `-e`, `--external` - Save result not in .mlem, but directly in project
-- `--index` / `--no-index` - Whether to index output in .mlem directory
 - `-h`, `--help` - Show this message and exit.

 ## Examples